Robert Jones (rugby union, born 1965)

-Robert Nicholas Jones (born 10 November 1965 at Trebanos, Wales) is a Welsh rugby union coach and former player.
+Robert Nicholas Jones (born 10 October 1965 at Glanamman, Wales) is a Welsh rugby union coach and former player.
 He was capped 54 times for Wales during his career, at that time a record.
-He and Gareth Edwards, Rob Howley, Dwayne Peel and Mike Phillips are the only scrum halves to have achieved 50 caps or more for Wales.
+He and Gareth Edwards, Rob Howley, Dwayne Peel and Mike Phillips are the only scrum-halves to have achieved 50 caps or more for Wales.

 Jones attracted widespread admiration during his playing career for his invention and the quality of his passing, which was often referred to by pundits as the best in the world.
 In addition his box-kicking from the base of the scrum or line-out was a potent weapon, used to best effect during Wales' 1989 victory over England at Cardiff Arms Park and the subsequent Lions tour to Australia.
 His attractive style of play earned him many invitations to play for the Barbarians in addition to his club and international selections.

-He made his debut for Swansea RFC as a schoolboy and went on to play 286 games between 1983 and 2001/02, scoring 50 tries, and captaining them in 1989/90 and 1990/91.
+He made his debut for Swansea RFC as a schoolboy and went on to play 290 games between 1983 and 2001/02, scoring 52 tries, and captaining them in 1989/90 and 1990/91.

 Jones also made an appearance for the British and Irish Lions against a Rest of the World XV in 1986.
+He played 19 matches for the British Lions in total.

 He formed a notable partnership for Wales with the outside-half Jonathan Davies before the latter's move to rugby league.
 Jones and Davies were important members of the Welsh team that won the Triple Crown in 1988.
 One of the most memorable tries of that championship came in the game against Scotland, when Jones supplied Davies with a long reverse pass, the latter then kicking ahead and beating his Scottish marker for pace to the goal line.
 Later in the same game Jones sent two high-quality passes to Davies under extreme pressure, enabling Davies to score a drop goal on each occasion and win Wales the match.